 – Research and development

 The promotion of sport, outdoor education and the creative arts is a significant feature of the schools within The Dunham Trust.
-The Trust recognises the importance of the development of pupil self-esteem and offering a broad range of out-of-classroom experience
+The Trust recognises the importance of the development of pupil self-esteem and offering a broad range of out-of-classroom experiences.

 “They come this way only once so we should litter their pathways with quality experiences”